theleagueof/raleway/README.md

 Raleway Fonts
 ====================

-#### Raleway is in the process of migration sources to Glyphs and charset expansion...
+## Current Status
+- Version 3.001 is the latest stable version.
+- Version 4.xxx is an ongoing migration to Glyphs and Vietnamese and Cyrillic extension, but is still a work in progress.

+## Description

 Raleway is an elegant sans-serif typeface family.